metbril/hugo-grotius/README.md

 Key | Description
 --- | ---
 `hidden:` | `true` or `false`.
 When `true`, hides the post from any range/list.
 This is useful to create pages that should be available by their permalink, but are not actively shown.
 If omitted, it will default to `false`.
-`indieweb:` | Used for displaying IndieWeb post types.
-Supports multiple sub keys: `reply`, `like` and `bookmark` `reply:` | Subkey for `indieweb`.
-Indicates an "in repy to".
-Has subkeys `link` and `title`.
-`like:` | Subkey for `indieweb`.
-Indicates a "like of".
-Has subkeys `link` and `title`.
-`bookmark:` | Subkey for `indieweb`.
-Indicates a "bookmark of".
-Has subkeys `link` and `title`.

-## IndieWeb Posts

-### Sections

-The theme expects [IndieWeb posts](https://indieweb.org/posts) as separate root [sections][hugo-sections].

-The advantage of this is, that the IndieWeb post type by default is determined by the root section the page is in.
-You don't need to explicitly set the Hugo [content type][hugo-content-type].
-Post discovery is not required.

-Another advantage is, that Hugo supports post type views out of the box.
-You can simply open a section/view and list all pages in it.

-So your site will have sections like 'note', 'article', 'like' etc. These sections become Hugo content types.
-Layout templates in the theme are based on those content types.

-These post types are currently supported:

-- [note][iw-note]
-- [article][iw-article]
-- [like][iw-like]
-- [bookmark][iw-bookmark]

-Any unsupported type will fallback to the default layouts.

 ### Localization